 His chances have dried up recently, however, as he has not made an appearance since November 4th.

-This guy has the best name, doesn’t he?
+Out of all the players in the Arsenal Loan Watch December 2017, this guy has the best name, doesn’t he?

 Mavididi is spending this season with the other Invincibles, Preston North End.
 The Championship side has handed the young striker 10 appearances in all competitions, including three starts in the league.

 The Arsenal man has yet to break his duck, however, although Preston are sitting pretty in 10th place, with 29 points through 20 games.